7201krap/TILDA_Internship/novelty_search/readme.md

 It is easy to catch the difference between 'novelty' and 'orignal' by running the 3rd and 4th file.

+- To see only the results, see folder 'results'
 - More details will be added soon
 - Last update (2023-06-02)